spraints/mind-meld/README.md

 # Mind Meld - inspect LEGO Mindstorms Scratch programs

 `mind-meld` exists to help you see what's changed in your Mindstorms programs.

-One common use-case is with `.lmsp` or `.lms` programs that are versioned with Git.
-In this case, `mind-meld` can help you see what changed in each commit.
+It has two modes of operation:

+1. It can fetch Python programs from the Spike or Mindstorms app and save them to a directory or Git branch.

+2. It can show you what's changed between two block programs.

+## Python

-## Fetch python programs into a directory
+### Fetch python programs into a directory

 For example, to see what changes you're making, you might do this: